tfardet/NNGT/doc/index.rst

 Main classes
 ------------

-NNGT uses three main classes:
+NNGT uses four main classes:

-:class:`~nngt.core.GraphClass`
+:class:`~nngt.Graph`
-	provides a very simple implementation over `graph_tool.Graph` (namely the addition of a name, management of excitatory and inhibitory connections, and simple access to basic graph properties
+	provides a simple implementation over graphs objects from graph libraries (namely the addition of a name, management of detailed nodes and connection properties, and simple access to basic graph measurements).
-:class:`~nngt.core.NeuralNetwork`
+:class:`~nngt.SpatialGraph`
+    a Graph embedded in space (neurons have positions and connections are associated to a distance) :class:`~nngt.Network`
 	provides more detailed characteristics to emulate biological neural networks, such as classes of inhibitory and excitatory neurons, synaptic properties...
-:class:`~nngt.core.InputConnect`
-	is a basic connectivity to feed external signals to a network
+:class:`~nngt.SpatialNetwork`
+	combines spatial embedding and biological properties

 Generation of graphs
 --------------------